ubc-web-services/ubc_ckeditor_widgets/README.md

 # ubc_ckeditor_widgets
-Adds some common widgets to CKeditor
+A Drupal 8 module to add some common widgets to CKeditor